MBQIP.com

 Care Coordination

 These resources focus on quality improvement related to unplanned hospital readmissions and the social drivers that influence patient outcomes.
-The current CMS IQR measures that fall under this domain are the Hybrid Hospital‑Wide Readmission (HWR) rate and the two Social Drivers of Health (SDOH) measures: Screening Rate and Screen Positive Rate.
+The current CMS IQR measures that fall under this domain are the Hybrid Hospital‑Wide Readmission (HWR) rate.

 View the care transitions report of your hospital